 For an emergency or crime in progress, dial 911.

-In March of 1996, the 911 CARES database (then known as Supplemental ALI) was put to the test when a 911 call was received from a Nashua woman.
-When the call came into the 911 EMD, the only thing heard was a barking dog.
-Thankfully, the woman had submitted a 911 CARES form indicating she had a sleep disorder and there was a medical dog trained to dial 911 in her home.
-The 911 EMD relayed the information to the local dispatch agency and help was on the way.
+In March of 1996, the 911 CARES database (then known as Supplemental ALI) was put to the test when a 911 call was received from a Nashua resident.
+When the call came to the 911 telecommunicator, the only thing audible was a barking dog.
+Thankfully, the caller had submitted a form indicating she had a sleep disorder and there was a medical dog trained to dial 911 in her home.
+The 911 telecommunicator relayed the information to the local dispatch agency and help was on the way.
 As it turned out, the woman had stopped breathing and an alarm was sounding on her breathing machine.
 If the alarm sounded, the dog was trained to knock the kitchen wall phone off the hook with his nose and then rake his paw over the speed dial pad which had been programmed to dial 911.
 Not a single word was spoken and the woman received the help she needed.

 For more information on 911 CARES, visit cares.desc.nh.gov.
 There you can view our 911 CARES FAQ and set up and access your 911 CARES account.
 If you have further questions, please send an e-mail to NH911CARES@desc.nh.gov.

 A downloadable CARES registration form is available here.

 You can also contact the Division of Emergency Services and Communications at 603-271-6911, option 4 to request a paper form.